Panzer0/Panzer0/README.md

-### 🥝 Hi there
+### 🥝 Hi there!

-I'm Daniel Wieczorek, a final year Computer Science student at the Łódź University of Technology.
-I'm passionate about artificial intelligence, augmented reality and the Internet of things.
-In the free time, I love to engage in indoor climbing, tabletop RPGs, fiction writing and video games.
+I'm Daniel Wieczorek, a Computer Science graduate from the Łódź University of Technology.
+I am passionate about artificial intelligence, augmented reality, and the Internet of things.
+When I'm not coding, I enjoy indoor climbing, tabletop RPGs, fiction writing (a novel is in the works!) and PC gaming.

+I believe in the power of open source collaboration and enjoy working with others on meaningful projects.
+Feel free to take a look below to see some of the projects I've worked on.
+If you'd like to connect or discuss potential collaborations, please don't hesitate to reach out.

 [My LinkedIn profile](https://www.linkedin.com/in/daniel-wieczorek-2357b7210/)